abhaypabbathi1-source/ai-finance-fluency/LOG.md

 - Learned .head(), .shape, .columns to explore a 145-column dataset.
 -Filtered down to the columns that actually matter
 - Set up .gitignore so the large raw CSV never gets committed to GitHub
+## Day 5
+-Learned git status, git log and git checkout
+Created a practice branch, deliberately deleted LOG.md contents and committed that mistake on the practice branch only Switched back to the main and confirmed it was completely untouched Deleted practice branch with git branch -D
+Big takeaway: branches let you make real,even committed mistakes in total safety.